alin-mihalcea/capstone-project/README.md

 The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and will enable me to answer the business questions.
 The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).

+## Step 1: Collecting the Data
+Install and load all of the libraries I used.
+Upload each monthly trip data .csv file for the entire 2022 year using the read_csv function and save them as separate data frames.

 [Go to Table of Content](#table-of-content)